hanshoglund/vintage-music/doc/Music.markdown

 In *Music*, the property of *temporality* (being able to be composed in sequence and parallel) is separated from that of *duration* (having a known extent in time) and *position* (having a known position in time).

+TODO temporal values

     class Temporal d where
         instant :: d a
         (|||)   :: d a -> d a -> d a
         (>>>)   :: d a -> d a -> d a
         (<<<)   :: d a -> d a -> d a

+*Music* also provides two subclasses of `Temporal`, providing operations supported by many, but not all of the temporal implementations.
+These are `loop`, which repeats a temporal value and reverse, which retrogrades it.

     class Temporal d => Loop d where loop :: d a -> d a